rackerlabs/support-how-to/content/how-to/cloud-servers/design-and-build-cloud-servers-for-stability/index.md

 product_url: cloud-servers
 ---

-When mission critical availability is necessary for your business, developing a powerful application or a beautifully designed web interface is only part of the job.
-Following are some best practices that the Support team at Rackspace has developed to keep your site highly available.
+When mission-critical availability is necessary for your business, developing a powerful application or a beautifully designed web interface is only part of the job.
+The Support team at Rackspace developed the following best practices to keep your site highly available.

 ### Rackspace Monitoring and Cloud Backups

-Even when using cutting edge cloud technology, you have to remember the basics.
+Even when using cutting-edge cloud technology, you have to remember the basics.
 Learn how to use these two key features of the Rackspace Cloud to help you monitor, report, and restore your data in the cloud.